 - Grilled Tofu or Smoked Tofu

-- Rice and Black Beans
+- Rice and Quick Cuban Black Beans

-- Salads: Use air-fried sweet plantains as a topping for salads.
+- Use air-fried sweet plantains as a topping for salads.
 They provide a satisfying sweetness to balance the greens.

-- Bowls: Add them to grain or Buddha bowls like Vegan Taco Bowl and your favorite sauce for a wholesome and flavorful meal.
+- Add them to grain or Buddha bowls like Vegan Taco Bowl and your favorite sauce for a wholesome and flavorful meal.

-- Oatmeal: Top your morning oatmeal like High-Protein Vegan Banana Cream Pie Overnight Oats with a microwaved ripe sweet plantain for added sweetness, texture, and a tropical twist.
+- Top your morning oatmeal like High-Protein Vegan Banana Cream Pie Overnight Oats with a microwaved ripe sweet plantain for added sweetness, texture, and a tropical twist.

-Tip tips
+Tip Tips

 - Choose plantains with black or very dark brown skin for the sweetest flavor and best texture.